sreeramavipparti/Login/Notes.md

    * $ sudo systemctl restart apache2.service -- if you have changed the /etc/hosts file

 #### ***'api'*** deployment
+1. Once the development is in a stage to deploy, execute the following command, of course in venv:
+   $ python3 manage.py check --deploy
+   Address the security warnings before deploying in production.
-1. Add a conf file with the following contents.
+2. Add a conf file with the following contents.
 We will be adding this file to Apache2 enabled sites.
 I named the conf file as ***api.conf***.
 		<VirtualHost *:80>
 			ServerName api